razamehar/IMDB-Sentiment-Analysis-BoW-S2S-Models/README.md

-# Sentiment Analysis using various Bag-of-Words and Sequence to Sequence Models
+# Sentiment Analysis using Deep Learning and Machine Learning

 ## Project Overview
+This project offers a comprehensive sentiment analysis of the IMDB movie reviews dataset, utilizing a range of deep learning and machine learning techniques.
+It includes both Bag of Words models and Sequence-to-Sequence models, alongside machine learning approaches like Multinomial Naive Bayes (MultinomialNB) with CountVectorizer and TF-IDF for classifying movie reviews as positive or negative.

+The Bag of Words models implemented include:

+- A Unigram model, which uses individual words as features.
+- A Bigram model, which considers pairs of consecutive words.
+- A Trigram model, which considers triplets of consecutive words.
+- A Bigram model enhanced with TF-IDF (Term Frequency-Inverse Document Frequency).

+The Sequence-to-Sequence models cover several methods:

+- One-hot encoded vectors, a simple word representation.
+- Word embeddings and pre-trained embeddings using GloVe (Global Vectors for Word Representation).
+- Transformers with positional embeddings, representing state-of-the-art techniques in natural language processing.
+- MultinomialNB is applied using both CountVectorizer and TF-IDF as feature extraction techniques.

-This project contains a comprehensive sentiment analysis on the IMDB movie reviews dataset.
-It employs various machine learning techniques, including both Bag of Words models and Sequence to Sequence models, to classify movie reviews as positive or negative.
-The Bag of Words models implemented include a Unigram model, which considers individual words as features; a Bigram model, which considers pairs of consecutive words; a Trigram model, which considers triplets of consecutive words; and a Bigram model enhanced with TF-IDF (term frequency-inverse document frequency).
-The Sequence to Sequence models encompass several approaches: one-hot encoded vectors, which provide a simple representation of words; word embeddings and pretrained embeddings using GloVe (Global Vectors for Word Representation); and transformers with positional embeddings, which represent state-of-the-art techniques in natural language processing.
-Additionally, a comparison of the accuracy of these models on test data is conducted and assessed, providing insights into their performance and effectiveness in sentiment classification.
-This diverse set of models allows for a thorough exploration of sentiment analysis on the IMDB dataset.
+The project also compares the accuracy of these models on test data, providing valuable insights into their performance and effectiveness in sentiment classification.
+This diverse set of models enables a thorough exploration of sentiment analysis on the IMDB dataset.

 ## Top 100 words by Frequency